-- "(1) physical disability or impairment, - physical illness, - psychiatric illness, - intellectual or psychological disability or impairment, - any other loss or abnormality of psychological, physiological, or anatomical structure of function; - reliance on a guide dog, wheelchair or other remedial means; - the presence in the body of organisms capable of causing illness. - (2) Each of the grounds specified in subsection (1) of this section is a prohibited ground of discrimination, for the purpose of this Act, if - (a) it pertains to a person or to a relative or associate of a person; and - (b) it either - i. currently exists or has in the past existed; or - ii. is suspected or assumed or believed to exist or to have existed by the person alleged to have discriminated."29
+- "(1) physical disability or impairment, - physical illness, - psychiatric illness, - intellectual or psychological disability or impairment, - any other loss or abnormality of psychological, physiological, or anatomical structure of function; - reliance on a guide dog, wheelchair or other remedial means; - the presence in the body of organisms capable of causing illness.

+(2) Each of the grounds specified in subsection (1) of this section is a prohibited ground of discrimination, for the purpose of this Act, if i. currently exists or has in the past existed; or ii. is suspected or assumed or believed to exist or to have existed by the person alleged to have discriminated."29